Aladdin-97/postfix-docker/README.md

-# postfix-relay-modified
+# postfix-relay-on-Docker

 -----------------------------------
 Simple mail relay configuration
 -----------------------------------
 contains :

-     - stunnel.conf to implement "tcp wrapper"
+     - Dockerfile to build image which include postfix service to relay mail, rsyslog to log inside container, stunnel service to             implement "tls wrapper"
-     - run.sh to start postfix service and more
+     - run.sh to start postfix, rsyslog and stunnel services
-     - rsyslog.conf to log [ obviously ;) ]
+     - README.md file with some instructions on how to use ;) source code available on -->  <a href="https://github.com/aladin-29/postfix-relay-modified">Postfix-Relay-on-Docker</a>
 ---------------
 variables:
 ---------------
      SMTP_LOGIN= user@email-adress.com
      SMTP_PASSWORD= user_password
      SERVER= smtp-server.of.user

 -------------------
 to launch :
 -------------------